Toronto Bruce Trail Club

 4. Fundraising End To End Badge

-The Toronto Bruce Trail Club, along with some of its sister clubs, has launched a special fundraising end to end badge to raise money to go towards preserving and protecting the Bruce Trail.
-This special badge will require participants to register for a special group hike, led by a BTC hike leader in which you complete the entire Toronto section of the trail.
-You cannot earn this badge by hiking on your own.
+The Toronto Bruce Trail Club, along with some of its sister clubs, has launched a special fundraising End to End badge to raise money to go towards preserving and protecting the Bruce Trail.
 Our badge which was designed by Joe Borges is of the beautiful stone arch, a historic remnant from an old mill on the Black Creek in Limehouse, Ontario.
-Hikers must be a member of the Bruce Trail Club in order to register.
-If you are interested in leading a series of hikes in order to help others earn this badge, please reach out Tom Swales, Hiking Director.
-It is up to the hike leader to determine the number of hikes the section is completed in.
-Please check the Bruce Trail Conservancy hiking schedule to register for one of these special hikes.
-The badge costs $30, reflecting its special nature, vivid colours and graphic design.
 A collector’s item like no other!

 5. Winter End-to-End Badge

 The Winter End-to-End Badge is awarded to those hikers who complete the entire Toronto section’s main trail in one season between December 21st and March 20th.
-To receive this badge, please submit a log of your hikes (date hiked, starting Km and ending Km) along with $5 per badge ($15 for non-members) (cheques payable to the Toronto Bruce Trail Club), your email address and/or phone number, Bruce Trail Membership Number if you have one, and a stamped, self-addressed envelope.
+To receive this badge, please submit a log of your hikes (date hiked, starting km and ending km) along with $10 per badge ($15 for non-members via e-transfer (add $2 for postage fee), your email address and/or phone number, Bruce Trail Membership Number if you have one, and your address.

 6. Youth Badge